Monimoni0/monimoni0.github.io/README.md

 - What are some common mistakes you can make with this current design?</br>
 Press the wrong button for "door open" / "door close" if you dont see the text undeneath the button </br>
-accidentally press one of the emrgency buttons because the text on the side of the button is the same color as the rest of the buttons </br>
+Accidentally press one of the emrgency buttons because the text on the side of the button is the same color as the rest of the buttons </br>

 - Suggest the improvements to make on the control interface.
 Sketch your solution.
 And justify your design decisions.
 ![Elevator_Sketch_Monimoni0](p1.monica.romero.png)

+Box surrounds buttons to give a clearer picture of each buttons function </br>
+White pannel removed from original interface and firefighters operation door moved slightly higher </br>
+"Help", "Stop", and "Alarm" buttons will be a different, brighter color for easy identification in a state of panic </br>

 ### Getting A